khaors/geocompr/main.md

 - Required data will be downloaded in due course.

 ## Introduction

-In the beginning, we pointed out that there are several programming languages suitable for command-line based geocomputing (section \@ref(software-for-geocomputation)).
+Section \@ref(software-for-geocomputation) mentioned several programming languages suitable for command-line based geocomputation.
-The special advantage of doing geocomputation with R is combining geocomputing with R's unparalleled statistical power.
+The advantages of geocomputation with R were discussed, including its unparalleled statistical power.
-In this chapter we will introduce predictive mapping by means of statistical learning [@james_introduction_2013] while using spatial cross-validation for a bias-reduced assessment of the model performance - something which is probably only easily doable with R at the moment.
+This chapter makes use of some of this statistical power, by demonstrating methods for predictive mapping by means of statistical learning [@james_introduction_2013].
+The focus is the use of spatial cross-validation (or 'spatial CV' for short, a term we will define shortly) to assess model performance and reduce spatial bias.
+Spatial CV is an excellent example of using statistical methods to model spatial data and, at the time of writing, the technique is better supported in R than any other language.

 Statistical learning aims at understanding data by building models which disentangle underlying relationships.
 Statistical learning can be roughly grouped into supervised and unsupervised techniques, both of which are used throughout a vast range of disciplines such as economics, physics, medicine, biology, ecology and geography [@james_introduction_2013].